Stutchbury/Manualmatic-Pendant/Hardware/wiring/README.md

 The 'bridge' for the configurable button row holds the Teeensy in place at the centre but probably better to push all the Molexes onto the Teensy pins before attaching the display.

+The wiring check has now moved to 'Software': [test_pendant_wiring](https://github.com/Stutchbury/Manualmatic-Pendant/tree/main/Software/PlatformIO/pendant/ManualmaticWiringCheck)

-In the [test_pendant_wiring](test_pendant_wiring) folder is an Arduino sketch that will enable you to check everything is wired as expected (Ooops!
-There's software in the Hardware folder... :-).
+This is a PlatformIO 'sketch' that will enable you to check everything is wired as expected.

 The schematic is [here](manulmatic-schematic.pdf).